Freezing Temperatures Complicate Chicago’s Struggles To House Asylum-Seekers

 Mayor Brandon Johnson floated the idea of a heated tent encampment, but construction was scrapped over the risk of contaminants at the former industrial site.

-The city had instituted a 60-day limit for shelter stays, but pushed the first batch of notices off to next week because of the weather.
-Meanwhile, the city has been heavily criticized for conditions at its shelters and the death of a young boy whose family stayed at one.
+The city had instituted a 60-day limit for shelter stays, but delayed the first batch of notices twice because of the weather.
+They’ll now go out on Feb.
+1, the city confirmed Wednesday.
+Meanwhile, the city has been heavily criticized for condition s at its shelters and the death of a young boy whose family stayed at one.

 The political fight has also heated up and spread to the suburbs.